Naoshima vs Teshima: Which Seto Inland Sea Art Island to Choose (and Can You Do Both in One Day?)

-Tokashiki Island Day Trip from Naha — Ferry or Tour?
+Tokashiki Island Day Trip from Naha: Ferry vs Tour, Costs & Beaches

-Just a short boat ride from Naha, Okinawa, Tokashiki Island is one of the easiest places to see the famous Kerama Blue waters on a day trip.
-The island has white sand beaches, some of the best snorkeling spots in Okinawa, and a much more remote feel than Okinawa’s main island, even though you can … Read more
+Just a short boat ride from Naha, Okinawa, a Tokashiki Island day trip is one of the easiest ways to experience the famous Kerama Blue waters without staying overnight on the island.
+The turquoise sea, white sand beaches, and excellent snorkeling are all within reach — but only if you plan the ferry and beach … Read more

-Mount Wakakusa Hike: Time, Fee, Difficulty & Sunset Tips
+Nara’s Easiest View Hike?
+Mount Wakakusa Time, Fee & Sunset Guide

 Mount Wakakusa is one of the easiest short hikes in Nara, with open grass-covered slopes, wide views over the city, and a trail that works well even for casual walkers.
 It is especially popular for late-afternoon views, but timing matters more than many visitors expect.
 Quick Answer: The Mount Wakakusa hike is an easy to … Read more